KYC policy for opening bank accounts of all varieties (latest update)

 • List of Directors and the Form 32s supporting their director status,

-• Resolution of the Board of Directors to open an account and identification of those (including employees) who have authority to operate the account,
+• Resolution of the Board of Directors to open an account and identification of those (including employees) who have the authority to operate the account,

 • Identity and address proof of authorized signatories, Managing Director, Chairman and signatories to the Board Resolution